hoh/Hubbub/README.md

 To start the plugin, run `python hubbub pidgin`.

+### Dummy traffic generator

+To start the dummy traffic generator, run `python hubbub generator`.

 ### Web Interface

 To start the web interface, run `python hubbub webui`.
 You can then open you webbrowser on http://localhost:8080/ .

-### Both together
+### All together

-You can run both the Pidgin plugin and the Web UI at the same time with `python hubbub pidgin webui`.
+You can run the Pidgin plugin, the dummy traffic generator and the Web UI at the same time with `python hubbub pidgin generator webui`.

 ## Installation